Data-Stewards-University-of-Vienna/modular-RDM-course/README.md

 - `images/` — course images and diagrams
 - Combined course file — generated automatically by a script into the repo root or a `build/` folder (TBD)

+The basic module structure should follow this simple structure:
+1. Objectives
+2. Introduction
+3. Content
+4. Conclusion
+5. Knowledge Check
+   - 3-5 question quiz that includes explanations of correct answers.

 ## How to (re-)use the course
 The online modules are written in LiaScript, a Markdown dialect, making it convenient to customize them for your research institution.
 For assistance, please refer to the [LiaScript documentation](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#1).
 We advise to provide participants with the online course approximatly two weeks before the in-person workshop so that they can progress through the modules at their own pace.